Oriental Basin: Lake Alchichica

 Lake Alchichica in Tepeyahualco (municipality), Puebla, is the largest of the maar lakes of the Oriental Basin, and lies at an elevation of 2320 meters.
 It is Mexico's deepest natural lake, with a maximum depth of 64 meters, and a mean depth of 38.6 meters.
 The lake has an area of 1.81 square kilometers.
 It is both saline and alkaline (pH 8.7-9.2).

 Lake Alchichica is ecologically unique, with stromatolite deposits and a high degree of endemism.
 The biota has adapted to extreme conditions characterized by high ionic concentrations of water and poor nutrient content.

 The dominant stromatolite species are the spongy type Enthophysalis atrata, Enthophysalis sp.
-Calothrix cf. Parletina and Calothrix sp. and the columnar stromatolites Enthophysalis lithophyla and Nitzchia sp.
+Calothrix cf. Parletina and Calothrix sp. and the columnar stromatolites Enthophysalis lithophyla and Nitzschia sp.
 In the deep parts of the lake, abundant cladophores develop on the spongy stromatolites, with many cyanobacterial epiphytes Chamaesiphon halophilus, Heteroleibleinia profunda, Mantellum rubrum and Xenococcus candelariae.
 23 genera of phytoplankton have been found: fourteen genera of Chrysophyta, five of Cyanophyta and four of Chlorophyta.

 The dominant species throughout the year are Agmenellum sp., Amphora sp., Chaetoceros similis, Coscinodiscus sp., Cyclotella striata, Nodularia spumigena, Stephanodiscus niagarae and Synechocystis sp.
 The best represented species best of vascular plants in the axalpazcos are rooted emergent hydrophytes Eleocharis montevidensis, Juncus andicola, J. balticus subsp. mexicanus (syn.
 J. mexicanus), Phragmites australis, Scirpus californicus and Typha domingensis, the submerged rooted hydrophytes Cyperus laevigatus, Potamogeton pectinatus and Ruppia maritima, and the free-floating hydrophyte Lemna gibba.

 Animals endemic to Lake Alchichica include the Taylor's Salamander (Ambystoma taylori), the fish Poblana alchichica (Alchichica silverside, Charal de Alchichica), and the isopod Caecidotea williamsi.